 Developing a plan for improving any aspect of the community must start with identifying what elements of the community's system are deficient.
 For this plan, MPO staff examined how the region's future transportation system would function if no future improvements were planned beyond projects included in the State's Six-Year Improvement Program (SYIP) or proffered from local developers.
 Through this process, MPO staff, working with MPO Committees, identified infrastructure expected to be incomplete or insufficient by 2050.
-Analysis for each mode considers the population total and distribution as projected for 2050, the employment total and distribution as projected for 2050.
+Analysis for each mode considers the population total and distribution as projected for 2050, the employment total and distribution as projected for 2050, and road network conditions as projected for 2050.